-TMT, or Thermally modified timber, is wood that goes through a 3-stage kiln process using high temperature and taking from 24-72 hours to complete a full cycle.
+Thermally modified timber goes through a 3-stage kiln process which uses high temperature.
+It takes 24-72 hours to complete a full cycle.
 During the high temperature phase, the wood is protected from combustion by using steam.
 In that time, the moisture of the wood is almost completely removed and added back to a precise amount.
 The natural acids and sugars are modified from the extreme heat which changes the physical structure of the wood.
 The wood’s ability to absorb moisture is declined making it less prone to rot and decay.
 The equilibrium moisture content (EMC) of the wood decreases.
 This means the swelling and shrinking of the wood material due to moisture variations can be reduced by up to 60% as compared to unmodified wood.
 The most apparent change is that the wood darkens throughout, giving domestic wood the look of desirable imported wood.

-One peak temperature is resulting in a light cook, 190˚C (374˚F), and the other is the dark cook at212˚C (415˚F).
+One peak temperature is resulting in a light cook, 190˚C (374˚F), and the other is the dark cook at 210˚C (415˚F).
 The higher and longer the heat, the darker the wood becomes throughout.
-Steam is used to prevent the wood from burning in the high temperatures.
+At these high temperatures, the lack of oxygen within the chamber is what prevents the wood from burning.

 Cooling & Re-Conditioning

-AWCo products are an excellent natural option for wood applications for the interior and exterior.
-Thermally modified wood is suited for siding, flooring, decking, window and door manufacturing and much more.
-Products made of thermally modified wood will have limited expansion and contraction and will still take stain and paint like standard wood products.
+AWCo products are an excellent natural option for interior and exterior wood applications.
+Thermally Modified Timber (TMT) is suited for siding, flooring, decking, window and door manufacturing and much more.
+TMT material has limited expansion/contraction and can have stains and paints applied like standard wood products.

-Thermally modified wood can be used in an abundant array of applications, though some of the most popular are in external applications where moisture and humidity would compromise a lesser grade material.
+Thermally modified wood can be used in an array of commercial and residential applications.
+Popular applications are in external environments where moisture and humidity would compromise a lesser-grade material.